szymonkulinski/2048-Game/README.md

             gameTableLayout.AutoSize = true;
         }
 ```
-Then we begin to create objects of class "cell" to each layout cell.
-Then we add labels to the layout cells labels, and then we bring the cell atributes to default settings.
+<i> Then we begin to create objects of class "cell" to each layout cell.
+Then we add labels to the layout cells labels, and then we bring the cell atributes to default settings. </i>
 ```cs
         private void fillCells()
         {